ggorlen/resources/README.md

 - script that calls pd patch, generates artwork and posts to bandcamp via puppeteer or another file sharing service
   - or for starters, just a puppeteer script that uploads albums to bandcamp
 - make a meme text generator app (maybe use gm library from npm or just canvas)
+- react native mp3 player with mono mode using mpg123 or something; or white noise generator apk
 - keyboard shortcuts/dark mode userscript for gmail simple
 - matter.js:
   - putt-putt golf or desert golf
   - raycaster
   - matterjs experiment like https://jsfiddle.net/mityok/c9qt2g28/10/
 - make a few Codewars challenges
+- check and see if there's a good vegan ingredients/product checker/validator and write one if there isn't
 - write another scrobbler that aggregates per day rather than per song and follows bandcamp listens
 - auto-queue recent bandcamp releases into command line player via scraping
   - could be a master "to listen" list on glitch which the command line script can automatically pull from. option to search and autoplay something from discogs, youtube or bandcamp